-The Company leases two retail locations which are owned by companies controlled by the major shareholders of the Company.
-For fiscal 2016, the rent expense under these leases was, in the aggregate, \$0.2 million (fiscal 2015 - \$0.2 million).
+The Company leased two retail locations during the year which were owned by companies controlled by the major shareholders of the Company.
+For fiscal 2018, the rent expense under these leases was, in the aggregate, \$0.2 million (fiscal 2017 - \$0.2 million).
+Effective November 2017, the leased locations are no longer owned by companies controlled by the major shareholders of the Company.

-The Company incurred \$0.5 million in fiscal 2016 (fiscal 2015 - \$0.4 million) with professional service firms connected to outside directors of the Company for fees in conjunction with general legal advice and other consultation.
+The Company incurred \$0.3 million in fiscal 2018 (fiscal 2017 - \$0.4 million) with professional service firms connected to certain members of the Board of Directors of the Company for fees in conjunction with general legal advice and other consultation.